DiveHQ/backend-internship-task/SUBMISSION.md

 cp .env.example .env
 ```
 #### 2.1 Fill out environment variables
+Ensure to fill out the environment variables.
+The admin user is created automatically when the application starts so the details should be filled before starting the app.

 ```
 SECRET=Used for encoding and decoding JWT NUTRIXION_APP_ID=The application ID obtained from nutrixionix